AdobeDocs/experience-platform.en/help/catalog/datasets/enable-upsert.md

 ## Configure an existing dataset {#configure-an-existing-dataset}

-The following steps cover how to configure an existing Profile-enabled dataset for incremental update ("upsert") functionality.
+The following steps cover how to configure an existing Profile-enabled dataset for update ("upsert") functionality.

 >[!NOTE]
 >